4PointSolutions/FormsPipeline/README.md

 ### Output Transformation

 One or more data "output chunks" are passed into the Output Transformation step.
-The output tranformation(s) is/are performed and this produces one or more (usually different) output chunks which are fed to the Output Disposition step.
+The output tranformation(s) is/are performed and this produces one or more (usually different) output chunks which are fed to the Output Destination step.

 Like data transformaations, output transformations are often required to be complicated, with multiple steps (or are actually multiple transformations).
 In order to accomodate this, like the Data Transformation step the top level